Much of the world is seeing coronavirus cases fall. But Brazil’s outbreak is worse than ever.

 But she said there was time for the government and the people to act.
 Brazil once had one of the strongest vaccination programs in the developing world.
 It has the capacity to vaccinate millions of people every day.
 A population largely willing to receive it.
 And the vaccine is here.

-Bahia worries however, about what the coming weeks will bring.
+Bahia worries, however, about what the coming weeks will bring.

-“It will get worse certainly,” she said.
+“It will get worse, certainly,” she said.
 “There will be no letup.”